-While conflicts may result in improved outcomes of an effort, they may be a reason for drops in motivation, waste of time and resources, people leaving the organization or negative image.
+While conflicts may result in improved outcomes of an effort, they may be a reason for drops in motivation, waste of time and resources, people leaving the organization, or negative organizational image.

 The Business Value-Oriented People Management (BVOPPM) office needs to manage the conflicts, reduce their negative aspects and create a positive outcome to some degree.

 Conflicts management activities may include: